dvrico/dvrico.github.io/_posts/2015-03-11-what-is-a-static-site-generator.md

 The "title: "{blog}"" allows me to easily assign titles to all my pages.
 Jekyll renders them all as `<h1>`'s at the top of the page and CSS takes over from there.

-The stuff between the `<ul>` tags is actually the Liquid template engine doing its magic and looks like this:
+The stuff between the `<ul>` tags is actually the Liquid template engine working its magic and looks like this:

     % for post in site.posts %